whizzzkid/fuelPrices/README.md

-# fuelPrices Twitter Bot running on Google Apps Script.
+# fuelPrices: Twitter Bot running on Google Apps Script.

 Hosting a twitter posting bot on Google's Apps Script environment while using Google Sheets as your data store.